OSHA Vertical and Horizontal Standards

 OSHA vertical standards, which are sometimes called particular standards, apply only to specific industries.
 Examples of industries for vertical standards include longshoring (loading and unloading cargo from ships), construction, sawmills, and telecommunications.
 Interestingly, there are no vertical standards for oil and gas exploration and drilling.

-For a complete list of special industries that fall under OSHA vertical standards, check Subpart R of Code of Federal Regulations (CFR) 1910.
+For a complete list of special industries that fall under OSHA vertical standards, check Subpart R of the Code of Federal Regulations (CFR) 1910.
 Most, if not all, of these industries involve the use of aerial lifts in everyday operations.
 This makes them subject to OSHA vertical safety standards.
 When there’s a vertical standard that applies to a certain industry, the vertical standard takes priority over horizontal standards.
 As with industries covered by horizontal standards, it’s the responsibility of the employer to see that all operators are properly trained and certified.
 In addition to aerial lift operator training, CertifyMeOnline.net also offers OSHA approved online Aerial Lift Safety Training courses.

 Our training courses are designed to comply with OSHA vertical standards and horizontal standards.
 They make an ideal foundation of skills and knowledge for beginner aerial lift operators, veteran scissor lift workers, and everyone in between!